 The GEC has a critical role to play in closing the gaps in the U.S. government's efforts to counter the Kremlin's disinformation operations.
 New funding and grant-making authorities delegated to the GEC should be used to support existing, effective organizations in Russia's periphery engaged in monitoring disinformation, promoting media literacy, and producing objective news content and investigative journalism.
 These organizations would benefit greatly from additional funding that would enable them to expand operations and reach larger audiences.
-To ensure that the GEC is fulfilling its objectives and funds are used as intended, Congress must be vigilant in monitoring the GEC's progress and effectiveness if
+To ensure that the GEC is fulfilling its objectives and funds are used as intended, Congress must be vigilant in monitoring the GEC's progress and effectiveness if acted Dec.

-849National Defense Authorization Act for Fiscal Year 2017, P.L.
-114-328, Section 1287, Enacted Dec.
 23, 2016.

+849 National Defense Authorization Act for Fiscal Year 2017, P.L.
+114-328, Section 1287, En-

-850 The GEC's state-sponsored propaganda mandate includes Russia, China, North Korea, and
+850 The GEC's state-sponsored propaganda mandate includes Russia, China, North Korea, and Iran, with different teams dedicated to each.

-350 The GECs state-sponsored propaganda mandate includes Russia, China, North Korea, and Iran, with different teams dedicated to each.
-351 Nahal Toosi, "Tillerson Spurns \$80 Million to Counter ISIS, Russian Propaganda," Politico, Aug.
+851 Nahal Toosi, "Tillerson Spurns \$80 Million to Counter ISIS, Russian Propaganda," Politico,

+Aug.
 2, 2017.

-852 Nahal Toosi, "Tillerson Moves Toward Accepting Funding for Fighting Russian propa-ganda," Politico, Aug.
+852 Nahal Toosi, "Tillerson Moves Toward Accepting Funding for Fighting Russian propaganda," Politico, Aug.
 31, 2017.

 853 Committee Staff Discussion with GEC Officials (2017).